FionaJuanY/RAG-powered-Domain-Specific-Time-Sensitive-Application/readme.md

 context = retriever.retrieve_context(chunks_embeddings, query, k=1) # default value of k is 1

-*if the document is split by sentence, min length can be set on the context retrieved:*
+*If the document is split by sentence, min length can be set on the context retrieved:*

 context = retriever.retrieve_context(sentences_embeddings, query, k=1, enhanced=True, min_length=256) *( default values of min_length is 256.)*